 4. Apes Den over 11 years ago

 I visited Gibraltar years ago ('93) and really enjoyed it.
 It has a unique cultural mix of Spanish and English, with a strong hint of the Moroccan influence from across the Strait.
 The people staunchly regard themselves as 'Gibaltarian' - not Spanish.
 We has some local knowledge which helped, but we also scored a taxi-driver tour of the Rock and the surrounding town including the caves, the apes and a good dose of British Imperialist history.
 People are friendly and the town has a cozy, safe feel to it.
 It has a very quirky road into the town that crosses the main airport runway.
 A red traffic light means that that a plane is about to cross.
 A word of caution - our local contact advised us to pretty much drive straight through the Spanish city of La Linea which butts up against the border with Gibraltar.
-At least back in those days it was not regarded as completely tourist-friendly. about 8 years ago
+At least back in those days it was not regarded as completely tourist-friendly. over 11 years ago

 I am getting married in gibraltar but staying in spain.
-I will be leaving spain the morning of my wedding and travelling straight to Gibraltar obviously with passports in hand can I drive straight through in a spanish vehicle or do I have to leave the vehicle at the border and get a taxi to the ceremony in Gibraltar? almost 6 years agoAnswered by rachael via WorldNomads.com
+I will be leaving spain the morning of my wedding and travelling straight to Gibraltar obviously with passports in hand can I drive straight through in a spanish vehicle or do I have to leave the vehicle at the border and get a taxi to the ceremony in Gibraltar? about 9 years agoAnswered by rachael via WorldNomads.com